 Please note: Cycling helmets are a legal requirement in Portugal for anyone using an e-bike.

 An optional, return cycle route takes you north of Porto following cycle paths, first along the river and then the ocean.
-You'll pass beaches, restaurants, the C16 castle of Sao Joao da Foz, the fishing village of Matosinhos and the Boa Nova Tea House of the famous Portuguese architect Siza Vieira, which belongs to Chef Rui Paula (from the Portuguese Masterchef).
+You'll pass beaches, restaurants, the 16th century castle of Sao Joao da Foz, the fishing village of Matosinhos and the Boa Nova Tea House of the famous Portuguese architect Siza Vieira, which belongs to Chef Rui Paula (from the Portuguese Masterchef).
 Alternatively, relax in Porto for the day, strolling along the narrow alleys and along the riverfront.
 Your evening meal has been left free so you can choose from one of the many restaurants on offer this evening.
-(Staying at the Vila Gale Porto Ribeira, Breakfast Only)

-NEARBY:Vila Gale Porto Ribeira is a boutique hotel and has a riverfront location and is approximately 1,200 yards from the historic old town of Porto.
+NEARBY:Vila Gale Porto Ribeira is a boutique hotel which has a riverfront location and is approximately a 20 minute walk from the historic old town of Porto.
 There is a tram stop right outside the door making the town very accessible.
-Rooms are dedicated to famous painters; the décor is tasteful with a modern appearance.
-The breakfast is superb with a great choice of hot or cold dishes.
-We recommend you enjoy a glass port wine on the riverfront terrace.
+Rooms are dedicated to famous painters and the décor is tasteful with a modern appearance.
+The breakfast is superb with a great choice of hot and cold dishes.
+We recommend you enjoy a glass of port wine on the riverfront terrace.

 Room upgrades and extra nights: Contact us for details.